Richardaeld/Fat_Racoon_Kitchen/README.md

     + Using Flask's APIs, such as: `flash`, `render_template`, `redirect`, `request`, `session`, and `url_for`.
     + Using a single Jinja template for multiple functions (Ex. `add_edit_recipe.html` uses the same template to create and modify a recipe).
     + Using Pymongo to communicate with MongoDB database.
-    + Creating Python validation logic, that:
+    + Creating Python validation logic that:
         + Checks filetype submitted.
         + Checks max and min character length.
         + Checks for allowed characters.